tjapple/tjapple/README.md

 # Hi, I'm Jimmy
-## I'm a technical professional building a strong foundation in IT services.
-I have a keen interest in networking, sys admin, and security.
+#### I'm a technical professional building a strong foundation in IT services, with a keen interest in networking, sys admin, and security.

-### Current Focus
+## 🤓 Current Focus
 * Building and documenting a full Active Directory lab (GPOs, DNS/DHCP, WSUS, NTFS/SMB)
 * Strengthening networking fundamentals acquired from my CCNA certification
 * Working through IT automation skills (PowerShell, Bash)
 * Developing Linux fundamentals

-### Projects
+## 👨‍💻Projects
 * IT
   * Active Directory Lab